 In total, with a bit of due diligence, the price I paid for the car rental was 44% lower than the best Expedia price for the same car size.
 As an added savings tip, don’t forget to book with a credit card with car rental insurance coverage.

-Do you have any tips on getting a deal on a car rentals?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Do you have any tips on getting a deal on a car rentals?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).